CharlesGodwin/pi-setup/README.md

    6. GMAIL settings are only needed if you want to install gmail support
       1. GMAIL= your gmail email address
       2. GMAIL_AUTH= the authorization string you got from google for applications to use your account.
 Refer to https://myaccount.google.com/permissions
+3. Copy the contents of the boot directory to the /boot directory on the image.
 6. Eject the device from your machine
 7. Insert device in new Pi and apply power
 8. Determine address of new machine and connect using ssh or just try `ssh pi@raspberrypi` or `ssh pi@raspberrypi.local`.
 You can also connect directly using a keyboard and monitor.